-BitTorrent is synonymous with “illegal” and “dangerous” for many people, yet it is a great system for sharing files, syncing files, and messaging; in fact, I use it myself every day.
-Still, BitTorrent sites in general have a bad rap, but why is that?
+Often when people hear “BitTorrent,” they assume it’s illegal and dangerous.
+While it can be used as a perfectly legitimate system for sharing files, syncing files, and messaging—in fact, I use it myself every day—BitTorrent sites in general have a bad rap, but why is that?
 One word: Malware.

-When software is downloaded from a BitTorrent website, typically said software is a paid product that has been cracked or comes with a crack that turns it into a fully functional application, without having to pay a penny.
-When a product is “cracked,” it means that the person who cracked the program has hacked into it — figured out a way to bypass the registration key — and modified it, so they can use it for free.
-In many cases, demo or trial periods are cracked, so they are extended indefinitely, and the licensing process is cracked to accept any details as valid and/or the software comes with a key generator that spits out a name and password that can be used to unlock it.
+A lot of apps available through BitTorrent websites are paid products that have either been cracked or that come with a crack that turns it into a fully functional application, without having to pay a penny.
+“Cracked” software means it has been modified to bypass the registration process or unlock paid-only functionality, so it can be used without paying anything for it.
+In many cases, demo or trial versions of apps are cracked, so they are extended indefinitely, and the licensing process is cracked to accept any details as valid, or the software may come with a key generator that spits out a name and password that can be used to unlock it.

 Is BitTorrent safe to use?